drebrb/pies/README.md

 # TODO

 ## Optimize
-* Consolidate progress bars when multiple days are chosen in the date function.
+* Consolidate progress bars when multiple days are chosen for the date function.
 * Fix excel extension bug.

 ## GUI